 - 1. Simulated asymmetric DEP or simulated engine failure after take-off: - a.
 Not permitted RWY 32; - b.
 Not permitted until ACFT CLR of built-up areas; - c.
 DRG TWR HR, prior approval from ATC required. - 2.
 Wide bodied ACFT restricted to TWY A and parking position 1A. - 3.
-RPT apron is a Security Restricted Area.
-Access for non RPT operators to RPT and Cargo Aprons by permission from Airport Management Non RPT operators must obtain prior parking approval 48 HR PN from Mackay Airport Pty Ltd, Phone 0418 570 233, Fax 07 4957 0273.
-Parking Approval Forms are available via Airport Website and return by Fax or email to aso@mackayairport.com.
-Access from cargo apron to RPT terminal or landside is via Pedestrian Gate 20A, remaining clear of Security Restricted Area. - 4.
 ACFT requesting PRKG on Bays 1 through to 5A, in addition to completing the 'Mackay Airport Aircraft Parking Approval', require a ground handling agency to be appointed to handle all ground OPS during their stay.
-Details via airport website. - 5.
-Western GA apron parking ACFT (including HEL) BLW 12,000KG requiring access to RPT terminal to park on Western GA apron, accessed from TWY J via TWY H. Access from Western apron to RPT terminal or landside is via pedestrian Gate 21A.
-The northern edge of the Western GA Apron parking area is restricted to DAY operations only.
-All other ACFT to park at Eastern GA in the parking bays painted white, accessed from RWY 14/32 via TWY E and from TWY L via TWY D. - 6.
-HLS ADJ TWY C AVBL for military and emergency rescue.
-Other operators must obtain prior PRKG approval FM Mackay Airport Pty Ltd, Phone 0418 570 233, Fax 07 4957 0273. - 7.
-Civil HEL Operations - a.
-Air taxi to/from parking at EAST HELIPARK via TWY L; - b.
+Details via airport website. - 4.
+Western GA APN parking ACFT (including HEL) BLW 12,000KG requiring access to RPT terminal to park on Western GA APN, accessed from TWY J via TWY H. Access from Western APN to RPT terminal or landside is via pedestrian Gate 21A.
+The northern edge of the Western GA APN parking area is restricted to DAY operations only.
+All other ACFT to park at Eastern GA in the parking area ADJ to TWY D via TWY E and from TWY L via TWY D. - 5.
+HEL LDG site ADJ TWY C now AVBL to HEL OPS ACFT ABV 1,100KG - 6 Civil HEL Operations - a.
+Air taxi to/from parking at EAST HELIPARK via TWY J-L; - b.
 MAX rotor diameter 15M.
-If diameter greater than 15M, 24HR PN required for parking allocation: - c.
+If diameter greater than 15M, 24HR PN required for parking allocation; - c.
 Caution: Floodlighting towers up to 45M AMSL on sporting fields in sector NE of AD.

-8. TRAINING FLIGHTS
+7. TRAINING FLIGHTS

 - a.
-Circuit training for ACFT ABV 5700KG restricted to 2100-1100. - b.
-For NAVAID training, phone Mackay TWR for approval DRG TWR HR. - 9.
-Landing RWY 14 Jet ACFT ABV 30,000KG MTOW, when operationally possible, are requested to avoid excessive braking and to use full RWY length and turning nodes provided. - 10.
-Run up bay on Eastern GA located on southern side of Eastern GA APN in BTN TWY D and E.
+Circuit training for ACFT ABV 5700KG restricted to 2100-1100 UTC. - b.
+For NAVAID training, phone Mackay TWR for approval DRG TWR HR. - 8.
+Landing RWY 14 Jet ACFT ABV 30,000KG MTOW, when operationally possible, are requested to avoid excessive braking and to use full RWY length and turning nodes provided. - 9.
+Run up bay on Eastern GA located on southern side of Eastern GA APN in BTN TWY D and E. - 10.
+For TFC management, ACFT issued a MACKAY ONE DEPARTURE (RADAR) should not enter the departure RWY until an assigned departure heading is obtained, or, an instruction to report lined up is issued.